Originally published March 9, 2015

 For others, I explain the benefits of captioning, providing accessible and searchable content.

-Once captions are added to a video or podcast, your content can be found by search engines and by people using those search engines.
+Once captions are added to a video, your content can be found by search engines and by people using those search engines.

 Unpublish YouTube’s Automatic Captions